ioBroker/ioBroker.hm-rpc/README.md

 If you use HomeMatic switches or remotes their button states will only be acknowledged by CCU and thus by ioBroker, when you have a running 'dummy' program on the CCU which depends on the related switch or remote.

+You can use a single dummy program for multiple buttons, by just adding all button states in the if clause connected via or/and operator.
+The then clause of the program can remain empty.
+Now your state should be updated on a button press.

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__